 Diffusion MRI fiber tracking is a simulated approach that follows the fiber orientation at each imaging voxel to delineate the entire fiber trajectory in the brain tissue.
 It starts with a “seed” point and propagates along with local fiber directions in a recursive, step-by-step process until the termination criteria are met.
 The criteria may include an angular threshold, an anisotropy threshold, or anatomical prior.
 Fiber tracking using data from the Human Connectome Project has been conducted to elucidate the complex anatomy of the brain pathways.
 Doctors and scientists investigated the intrinsic structure of the brain with unprecedented detail, which will invariably facilitate a better understanding of brain functioning.
 Studies using this technique have contributed to elucidate the structure, connectivity, and potential functional role of the major fiber pathways

-What tool can I use to do fiber tracking?
+What tool can I use for fiber tracking?

 All data shared on this website can be analyzed by DSI Studio.
 DSI Studio is a tractography software tool that maps brain connections and correlates findings with neuropsychological disorders.
 It is a collective implementation of several diffusion MRI methods, including diffusion tensor imaging (DTI), generalized q-sampling imaging (GQI), q-space diffeomorphic reconstruction (QSDR), diffusion MRI connectometry, and generalized deterministic fiber tracking.